Disclosure: Some of the links are affiliate links, which means that I make a commission on purchases made through those links.

 I’ve taken online classes before but none that taught me as many skills as this series did.
 I’m so excited to be able to share some of the techniques I learned.

 Yet maybe you want more than one blog post?
 I encourage you to check out the class for yourself and make the handmade chocolates you’ve always dreamed of.

 How to Make Ganache

 Ganache is chocolate mixed with liquid.
 The high liquid to chocolate ratio keeps the chocolate from seizing and instead creates a soft mousse-like texture.
 In the class, my instructor Paul, recommended starting with melted chocolate to help ensure a smooth ganache.
-After it cools and is chilled in the refrigerator, the ganache is rolled into balls to create the center of the truffle.
+After it cools and is chilled in the refrigerator, the ganache is rolled into balls.

 Tips for Rolling Ganache into Balls